John Milius: Early life and education

 At one stage Milius considered becoming an artist or historian.
 During a rainy day on a summer vacation in Hawaii in 1962, he stumbled upon a movie theatre showing a week of Akira Kurosawa films and fell in love with cinema.

 Milius studied film at the University of Southern California School of Cinema-Television, which he chose because it was an elitist school that trained people for Hollywood.
-His classmates included George Lucas, Basil Poledouris, Randal Kleiser and Donald F. Glut.
+His classmates included George Lucas, Walter Murch, Basil Poledouris, Randal Kleiser and Donald F. Glut.
 Milius says he was influenced by his teacher, Irwin Blacker:

 He gave you the screenplay form, which I hated so much, and if you made one mistake on the form, you flunked the class.
 His attitude was that the least you can learn is the form.
 "I can't grade you on the content.
 I can't tell you whether this is a better story for you to write than that, you know?
 And I can't teach you how to write the content, but I can certainly demand that you do it in the proper form."
 He never talked about character arcs or anything like that; he simply talked about telling a good yarn, telling a good story.
 He said, "Do whatever you need to do.
 Be as radical and as outrageous as you can be.
 Take any kind of approach you want to take.
 Feel free to flash back, feel free to flash forward, feel free to flash back in the middle of a flashback.
 Feel free to use narration, all the tools are there for you to use."